Multi-User MIMO Scheduling in the Fourth Generation Cellular Uplink: MU-MIMO Scheduling in the LTE-A UL

 \section{MU-MIMO Scheduling in the LTE-A UL}

-Consider a single-cell with $K$ users and one base-station (BS) which is assumed to have $N_r\geq 1$ receive antennas.
+Consider a single-cell uplink with $K$ users and one base-station (BS) which is assumed to have $N_r\geq 1$ receive antennas.
 Suppose that user $k$ has $N_t\geq 1$ transmit antennas and its power budget is $P_k$.
-Let $\Hb_{k}^{(n)}$ denote the $N_r\times N_t$ channel matrix seen by the BS from user $k$ on RB $n$.
-We let $N$ denote the total number of RBs.
+We let $N$ denote the total number of available resource blocks (RBs).
 For convenience and without loss of generality, in the following analysis we assume each RB to have unit size.
+Then, let $\Hb_{k}^{(n)}$ denote the $N_r\times N_t$ channel matrix seen by the BS from user $k$ on RB $n$, which we assume is known perfectly to the BS.
+We let $\eul=(u,\cb,\Wb)$ denote a 3-tuple, where $1\leq u\leq K$ denotes a user, $\Wb\in\Wc$ (such that $\tr(\Wb^{\dag}\Wb)=1$) denotes a precoder from a finite codebook $\Wc$ and $\cb\in\Ck$ denotes a valid assignment of RBs chosen from the set $\Ck$ containing all possible valid assignments.
+In particular, each $\cb$ is an $N-$length vector with binary-valued ($\{0,1\}$) entries and we say an RB $i$ belongs to $\cb$ ($i\in\cb$) if $\cb$ contains a one in its $i^{th}$ position, i.e., $c(i)=1$.
+Next, we let $\Eulc=\{\eul=(u,\cb,\Wb):1\leq u\leq K,\cb\in\Ck,\Wb\in\Wc\}$ denote the ground set of all possible such 3-tuples.
+For any such 3-tuple we adopt the convention that

+Suppose now that a subset $\Aulc\subseteq\Eulc$ is selected or scheduled by the base-station.
+Then on each RB $n$ the received signal vector at the BS can be modeled as the output of a MIMO multiple access channel, as